joantolos/blog/content/blog/kata.md

 That is really nice.
 Well... it shouldn't be nice, it should be a **standard**.
 If a candidate is investing time on make what he or she thinks is the best solution, why the company can not invest the same time?

-As a software engineer, I have suffered ridiculous job offers, asking for technologies obsolete five yeara ago and making interviews with “teach leads” with no technical background whatsoever.
+As a software engineer, I have suffered ridiculous job offers, asking for technologies obsolete five years ago and making interviews with “teach leads” with no technical background whatsoever.
 It is refreshing seeing people that actually **care**.

 # The social networking kata

 I found several kata exercise on Sandro Mancuso GitHub and decided to do the {{< url-link "Social Network" "https://github.com/sandromancuso/social_networking_kata" >}} one.

-This is my implementation of the exercise, {{< url-link "on my GitHub." "https://github.com/joantolos/kata-social-networking" >}}
+This is my implementation of the exercise, **{{< url-link "on my GitHub." "https://github.com/joantolos/kata-social-networking" >}}**

 I know it can be improved a lot more but you have to stop somewhere.
 I code it in about three days in spare time.